In an effort

 naked apple- and cherry trees, and it must look

 fantastic in the spring.
-Like Nepal, it is either the
+Like Nepal, it is either

-cold or the rain.
+cold or it rains.

 Bhutan's industry is

 located way down south, in the lowlands, where the